fizcris/CarND-PID-Control-Project/README.md

 </table>

 ### **PD controller - speed**
 In parallel to the steering controller a speed PD controller has been added.It basically slows down the vehicle when big oscillations start to occurr to avoid making an unstable system that goes off track.
+This controller is multiplied then by the speed so the effect of it changes depending on the speed of the vehicle as well as the cross track error.
 ***
 ***
 ## **PID modifications**